James B. Johnson

 Rod has helped incubate and fund several start-ups and holds multiple patents in security, digital media and authentication/authorization.

 He uses a very direct management style to empower key employees to achieve success.
 In his experience, this translates directly into company growth.
 He also enjoys working with employees across the entire company to accelerate Tripwire's emergence as a market leader.

 In his free time, Rod is an avid open water swimmer, and he routinely tackles impressively long swims in the San Francisco Bay.
 Swim Across America is one of his favorite events, raising money and awareness for cancer research, prevention and treatment through swimming-related events.

 When he’s not dodging sharks, seals and tankers, you can find him playing the guitar and drums – and sometimes the bagpipes if there’s enough beer or scotch involved.

 Rod has only "one speed" – fast.
 If you go somewhere with him, be prepared to keep up with his pace, especially at airports.

 Vice President, Business and Corporate Development

 With a B.S. in Computer Science and Engineering from Bangalore University in India and an M.B.A. from Rice University, Rekha started her career at Compaq.
 She also spent 10 years at BMC, where she served in a variety of roles, including product management for performance management, database management and mainframe products, marketing, corporate development and acquisitions.

-Ms. Shenoy joined Tripwire seven years ago, initially to run product management and strategy.
+Rekha joined Tripwire seven years ago, initially to run product management and strategy.
 After launching the expansion of Tripwire Enterprise, she took over marketing and successfully led the team through several major transitions.
-She leads the business development efforts at Tripwire and is instrumental in building the company’s technology alliance partnership platform.
+Now, she leads Tripwire’s business development efforts and is instrumental in building the company’s technology alliance partnership platform.